-Out-of-the-way Raven Golf Club at Verrado rewards West Valley day-trippers
+Out-of-the-way Verrado Golf Club rewards West Valley day-trippers

 "Welcome to Buckeye, Arizona!" the attendant who takes your bag declares with the kind of enthusiasm usually reserved for "Free beer!"
-Everyone from the marshals to the head pro to the hostess in the grill welcomes you with vigor at Raven Golf Club at Verrado.
+Everyone from the marshals to the head professional to the hostess in the grill welcomes you with vigor at Verrado Golf Club.
 You're liable to think they've mistaken you for some B-list celebrity.

-But no, this is the standard Raven Verrado greeting.
+But no, this is the standard Verrado Golf Club greeting.
 This is the rare golf course with fawning press clippings and shiny Golf Digest plaques that still seems excited golfers are there.

 Go ahead.
 Gas up that rental.
 This is one course that's worth the trip.

 The service is the first thing you'll notice.
 They pack your cart with complimentary bottled water.
 That's right - in the desert home of the $2.48 water, it's free.
 And there's more available every three holes.
-If you're ever going to be stranded on a golf course overnight, you want it to be Raven Verrado.
+If you're ever going to be stranded on a golf course overnight, you want it to be Verrado Golf Club.

 As good as the service is - and I'd put it in the top 25 of courses I've visited all over North America - the course itself will stick with you more.